dataseyo/HomeWall/README.md

 - migrate to React Native
 - add hold maker feature
 - allow users to follow other users, and see/like/save their walls
+- allow for larger volume holds to be used that take up multiple grid sites

 # Issues